FortiAnalyzer

 diagnose fortilogd lograte (on version 7.0. and higher)

-Once the HW is adjusted, deeper analyses of how the system is behaving can be seen using the following command:
+Once the hardware is adjusted, a deeper analysis of how the system is behaving can be seen using the following command:

 get system performance